Healthcare in Canada: Portability and provincial residency requirements

 The Canada Health Act covers residents of Canada, which are persons "lawfully entitled to be or to remain in Canada who makes his home and is ordinarily present in the province, but does not include a tourist, a transient or a visitor to the province."
-When traveling within Canada, a Canadian's health card from his or her home province or territory is accepted for hospital and physician services.
+When traveling within Canada, a Canadian's health card from their home province or territory is accepted for hospital and physician services.

 Each province has residency and physical presence requirements to qualify for health care coverage.
 For example, to qualify for coverage in Ontario, with certain exceptions, one must be physically present in Ontario for 153 days in any given 12-month period.
 Most provinces require 183 days of physical presence in any given 12-month period.
-Exceptions may be made for mobile workers, if the individual can provide documentation from his or her employer verifying that the individual's work requires frequent travel in and out of the province.
+Exceptions may be made for mobile workers, if the individual can provide documentation from their employer verifying that the individual's work requires frequent travel in and out of the province.
 Transients, self-employed itinerant workers (e.g. farm workers) who move from province to province several times within a year, and peripatetic retired or unemployed individuals who move from province to province (e.g. staying with various relatives, or living in a recreational vehicle) may find themselves ineligible for health coverage in any province or territory, even though they are Canadian citizens or landed immigrants physically present in Canada 365 days a year.
 "Snowbirds" (Canadians who winter in warm climates) and other Canadians who are out their home province or territory for a total of more than 183 days in twelve months lose all coverage, which is reinstated after a three-month waiting period.
 Students attending a university or college outside their home province are generally covered by the health insurance program of their home province, however, "Typically this coverage (while out-of-province but within Canada) is for physician and hospital services only."
 The Ontario Ministry of Health and Long Term Care, for example, states, "Therefore, when travelling outside of Ontario but within Canada, the ministry recommends that you obtain private supplementary health insurance for non-physician / non-hospital services."
 Such services might include prescription drugs, or ground and air ambulance services that might be covered in one's home province.